saliniyan/glass_type_prediction/README.md

 # Glass Type Prediction

 This repository contains a machine learning project for predicting the type of glass based on its chemical composition.
 The project uses various machine learning algorithms to classify glass into different categories.
+After identifing the optimal model this project finally uses the RNN model with the accuracy of 0.923

 ## Project Structure